lotusirous/awesome-websec/README.md

-# Web security collection
+# Awesome web security

-My web security collection
+A curated list of awesome web security articles, resources and other awesomeness.

 ## Client-side Attacks